Editorial Note: Please note that this section is currently under review and will be updated soon.

 There are 4 main types of leukemia in adults:

 About PLL and HCL

 This section focuses on prolymphocytic leukemia (PLL) and hairy cell leukemia (HCL).
 These are other, less common types of leukemia, but they are generally subcategories of 1 of the 4 main categories.
 PLL and HCL are types of chronic B-cell leukemia.
 B cells are a specific type of lymphocyte that make antibodies for the immune system.

 In PLL, many immature lymphocytes, or prolymphocytes, are found in the blood.
 This type of leukemia may occur by itself, together with CLL, or CLL may turn into PLL.
 PLL tends to worsen more quickly than CLL.

 HCL is a slow-growing form of leukemia.
 It is called “hairy cell” because the abnormal lymphocytes have hair-like projections when seen under a microscope.
 As these cells multiply, they build up in the bone marrow, blood, and spleen.
 Because these lymphocytes are abnormal, they do not fight disease and infection.
 Eventually, these cells crowd out the healthy cells.
 Treatment is usually very effective for HCL.

 Looking for More of an Introduction?

-If you would like more of an introduction, explore these related items on Cancer.Net.
-Please note these links will take you to other sections on Cancer.Net:
+If you would like more of an introduction, explore this related item on Cancer.Net.
+Please note that this link will take you to another section on Cancer.Net:

 Cancer.Net Patient Education Video: View a short video led by an ASCO expert in leukemia that provides basic information and areas of research.

 The next section in this guide is Statistics.
-It helps explain how many people are diagnosed with these diseases and general survival rates.
-Or, use the menu to choose another section to continue reading this guide.
+It helps explain the number of people who are diagnosed with these diseases and general survival rates.
+You may use the menu to choose a different section to read in the guide.